Do Go On - 400 - The Millennium Dome Heist

 That's great.

-And that's when Terry went and bought a new one.
+And that's what Terry went and poured a new one.

 Sorry, Terry Diamond.